-Proposed as at 1 November 2008 Every access is provided with a vehicle crossing that complies with the requirements of this rule and Figure 16.2A.
-Proposed as at 8 March 2014 C4-8/05 (j) A vehicle crossing must include: C10 10/07 (i) a formed surface between the carriageway of the road and the road boundary Op 3/14 of the site to the same standard as the carriageway surface; and (ii) an extension into the on-site access in accordance with Figure 16.2A.
+Proposed as at 1 November 2008 (i) Every access is provided with a vehicle crossing that complies with the requirements of this rule and Figure 16.2A.
+Proposed as at 8 March 2014 (j) A vehicle crossing must include: C10 10/07 (i) a formed surface between the carriageway of the road and the road boundary of the site to the same standard as the carriageway surface; and Op 3/14 (ii) an extension into the on-site access in accordance with Figure 16.2A.